ABOUT CERF

-The CERF program holds significant importance as a pioneering effort that places a strong emphasis on promoting equity and inclusion in economic planning.
-Unlike traditional approaches, CERF goes beyond merely focusing on economic growth and development; it strives to create an inclusive framework that considers the needs and aspirations of all members of the community, especially those who have been historically marginalized or underserved.
+The California Jobs First (CJF) program holds significant importance as a pioneering effort that places a strong emphasis on promoting equity and inclusion in economic planning.
+Unlike traditional approaches, CJF goes beyond merely focusing on economic growth and development; it strives to create an inclusive framework that considers the needs and aspirations of all members of the community, especially those who have been historically marginalized or underserved.

-By actively engaging underrepresented groups and communities, CERF aims to ensure that their voices are heard, their perspectives are considered, and their interests are integrated into the decision-making process.
+By actively engaging underrepresented groups and communities, California Jobs First aims to ensure that their voices are heard, their perspectives are considered, and their interests are integrated into the decision-making process.
 This approach fosters a more comprehensive and holistic understanding of the challenges and opportunities faced by diverse populations, leading to more impactful and sustainable economic development.

-Through its innovative and inclusive approach, CERF serves as a beacon of hope for driving positive change in economic planning, laying the foundation for a more equitable and prosperous future for all.
+Through its innovative and inclusive approach, the program serves as a beacon of hope for driving positive change in economic planning, laying the foundation for a more equitable and prosperous future for all.

 Mexican Market